+During my childhood I was aware of elections and political jingles.
+My parents voted in every election.
+It was a citizen’s duty.
 The first year I was eligible to vote (1972) Richard Nixon was running against George McGovern.
 I had registered to vote in Ann Arbor—where I lived as a student.
 But in the fall… Continue reading The Year My Vote Was Denied